patrick-motard/dotfiles/install.md

 run the following in your terminal:

+`curl -L -o install goo.gl/FThZtR && chmod +x install && sh install --user {YOUR_GITHUB_ACCOUNT_NAME}`

+example:

-`curl -L -o install goo.gl/FThZtR && chmod +x install && sh install`
+`curl -L -o install goo.gl/FThZtR && chmod +x install && sh install --user patrick-motard`

 The shortened url is for your convenience when typing.
 It links to [this gist](https://gist.githubusercontent.com/patrick-motard/0314ce77e1002443fdac0cca5a409e5c/raw).
 After the install script is done running, you should now see X start up and you'll see a GUI similar to the screenshot in this repo.
 Spacemacs will startup and astart installing its packages.